BCusack/Seon/Extended/beyond_the_smartphone.md

 Now imagine something different.
 Not a screen.
 Not a feed.
-An ear‑first companion that meets you in the moment, then gets out of the way.
+An ethereal companion that meets you in the moment, then gets out of the way.

 A companion that treats boredom as a signal, not an enemy.
 That asks, gently: “Is this a moment to breathe, to act, or to be?”